 Next, I move to the second offer, which is the first paid offer.
 I write down the three benefits of that offer and name it.
 Again, for your reference, one of my offers is called The Fast Client Formula.
 You can now move on to the second paid offer, which is like your $97 offer.
 Here, you simply follow the same process as above.

-Writing the benefits and then naming it really starts to make this a real thing.
+Writing the benefits and then naming them really starts to make this a real thing.
 Just as it will get your clients excited, it gets you into motion too.

 4. Structure the Free Offer and Products